-Before downloading music, go to the "setting button" on the upper right.
-Click it then a setting window pops up.
+Before downloading music, go to the "Settings" on the lower left.
+Click it then a setting panel appears.
 Here you are able to set the output format, bit rate (output quality), output folder, output file name and output organized manner.
 If you choose "AAC" as the output format, the songs will be saved as original audio quality up to Hi-Fi audio quality.

 Step 4.
 Choose Music and Playlists to Download

-Open an album you need, then tap the "Add to list" bar on the lower right.
+Open an album you need, then tap the "Click to add" button on the lower right.
 Then choose songs you want in a new window and click "Add".

 Step 5.
 Start Downloading Deezer Music to AAC

 All songs from the music playlists are displayed.
 Select songs you need to download, and click "Convert" button to start downloading.
 After a while, the selected songs are downloaded as AAC songs.
-Go to the upper right, click the "history icon" to check all downloaded songs.
+Go to the left bar, click the "Converted" to check all downloaded songs.
 In addition, the output folder will pop up automatically when the conversion is finished.
 Now you can enjoy free playback of Deezer Music and move the downloaded Deezer Music tracks to any device.